 - employee purchasing a new computer for their office on a personal credit card

-- supplier doing repair work for a department without having an official Purchase Order established first
+- supplier doing any type of service (including maintenance or repair work) for a department without having an official Purchase Order established first

 - employee using their Procurement Card without securing the appropriate departmental approvals first

 Acquisition of products or services on behalf of the university requires appropriate review and approval(s) BEFORE the purchase is made.
-The appropriate approvals are generally required, at a minimum, from the fiscal officer(s) assigned to the account(s) that are to be charged for the purchase.
+The appropriate approvals are generally required, at a minimum, from the GL Chart String approver, or PPM Project Manager, before the purchase is made.

 Risks of Unauthorized Purchasing